Elizabeth Eisenstein: The Printing Press as an Agent of Change

-Eisenstein's best-known work is The Printing Press as an Agent of Change, a two-volume, 750-page exploration of the effects of movable type printing on the literate elite of post-Gutenberg Western Europe.
+Eisenstein's best-known work is The Printing Press as an Agent of Change (1980), a two-volume, 750-page exploration of the effects of movable type printing on the literate elite of post-Gutenberg Western Europe.
 In this work she focuses on the printing press's functions of dissemination, standardization, and preservation and the way these functions aided the progress of the Protestant Reformation, the Renaissance, and the Scientific Revolution.
 Eisenstein's work brought historical method, rigor, and clarity to earlier ideas of Marshall McLuhan and others, about the general social effects of such media transitions.

 This work provoked debate in the academic community from the moment it was published and is still inspiring conversation and new research today.
 Her work also influenced later thinking about the subsequent development of digital media.
 Her work on the transition from manuscript to print influenced thought about new transitions of print text to digital formats, including multimedia and new ideas about the definition of text.

 Eisenstein’s book has also received sharp criticism.
 Paul Needham, now Librarian at Princeton University’s Scheide Library, described it as "almost impossible to comprehend" and suffering "from more general flaws of historical method: an unconcern for exact chronology; a lack of historical context; an exclusive reliance of [sic] secondary writings, not always accurately absorbed, not always particularly relevant …"

+The Printing Revolution in Early Modern Europe

+Eisensten's literary work The Printing Revolution in Early Modern Europe is guided by the question of what the effects of printing were on written records and on the views of already literate elites.
+She becomes concerned with how printing altered written communications within a commonwealth of learning.
+She explains that she writes primarily to address misconceptions found in Western European historians, such as focusing on the shift from oral folk culture to a print-made one.
+Eisenstein argues that there is a danger in her profession that involves recal more than the common assumption of oblivion.
+She identifies the work of the printing press as an agent of change in Western Europe but not the agent—a distinction that she marks as important in avoiding monocausal interpretation or reductionism.

 The Unacknowledged Revolution

-Eisenstein's book The Printing Press as an Agent of Change lays out her thoughts on the "Unacknowledged Revolution," her name for the revolution that occurred after the invention of print.
+The Printing Press as an Agent of Change lays out Eisenstein's thoughts on the "Unacknowledged Revolution," her name for the revolution that occurred after the invention of print.
 Print media allowed the general public to have access to books and knowledge that had not been available to them before; this led to the growth of public knowledge and individual thought.
 The ability to formulate thought on one's own thoughts became reality with the popularity of the printing press.
 Print also "standardized and preserved knowledge which had been much more fluid in the age of oral manuscript circulation" Eisenstein recognizes this period of time to be very important in the development of human culture; however, she feels that it is often overlooked, thus, the 'unacknowledged revolution'.